IVRPowers/blog/content/post/products/voicexml-ivr.md

 It can be installed in common hardware or Cloud VM servers configurations, providing a highly scalable base system to meet all customers’ business and technical requirements.

+## Cloud Ready.
-   **Cloud Ready.** Our solutions are software based and ready to run over cloud environments on virtual servers.
+Our solutions are software based and ready to run over cloud environments on virtual servers.
 You can setup our IVR platform over Amazon EC2 servers or any private / public Cloud.

+## VoiceXML Powered.
-  **VoiceXML Powered.** Our solutions are W3C VoiceXML 2.1 compliant and standard based.
+Our solutions are W3C VoiceXML 2.1 compliant and standard based.
 Customers and users will develop voice services on standards to allow a fast migration from any other IVR platforms.

+## Linux Based.
-  **Linux Based.** Our solutions run over Linux CentOS and Redhat Enterprise servers.
+Our solutions run over Linux CentOS and Redhat Enterprise servers.
 All our binary packages are optimized for 64-bits kernels get the highest performance and be easily maintained.

+## Binary Packaged.
-  **Binary Packaged.** Our solutions are delivered packaged with an auto-installer.
+Our solutions are delivered packaged with an auto-installer.
 You can easily update or upgrade your system getting latest releases to allow both high reliability and evolution.

+---
-Find more information at: [www.ivrpowers.com](www.ivrpowers,com)
+Find more information at: [www.ivrpowers.com](http://www.ivrpowers.com/)